tigorlazuardi/tigorlazuardi/README.md

-### Hi.
+### Hi, I'm Tigor

-My name is Tigor.
 I am a web backend developer that uses REST or GRPC, or PubSub application to communicate between services.
 My main language is Golang, with secondary ones being TypeScript and Rust.

 # Ongoing Projects